HTTP (Hyper Text Transfer Protocol) is an application-layer protocol used for communicating between a client and a server.

 |5xx||Server error||500 = internal server error.
 503 = try again later.|

-Caching is the process of saving HTTP responses to be used later.
+Caching is the process of storing HTTP responses to be used later.
 Caching improves performance by reducing network traffic and latency [1, P. 690].

 - A. Tanenbaum and D. Wetherall, Computer Networks, 5th ed.
 2011.